Peshall baronets

 The Peshall Baronetcy, of Horsley in the County of Stafford, was a title in the Baronetage of England.
 It was created on 25 November 1611 for John Peshall.
-He was a descendant of an ancient Norman family of Peshall, near Eccleshall, Staffordshire, whose representatives were often High Sheriffs of Staffordshire and Shropshire in the 14th and 15th centuries.
+He was a descendant of an ancient family of Horseley, near Eccleshall, Staffordshire, whose representatives were often High Sheriffs of Staffordshire and Shropshire in the 14th and 15th centuries.
 He was High Sheriff of Staffordshire in 1615.
 The title is presumed to have become extinct on the death of the third Baronet in 1712.